 Department of Communication/Journalism is accredited by ACEJMC (Accrediting Council on Education in Journalism and Mass Communication) and is dedicated to educating its graduate students in the key areas of:

 - Communications research and analysis, and

-The Communication Studies master’s program provides professional growth opportunities in the dynamic areas of strategic public relations and digital media.
-The Department of Communication/Journalism is dedicated to educating its graduate students in the key areas of mass communication writing and web publishing, communications research and analysis, and theory and ethics.
-The program allows students to strengthen an existing communications career, to prepare for advanced communications studies, or to begin a new journey into the evolving world of today’s communication industries.
+The program allows students to strengthen an existing communications career, to prepare for advanced communications studies, or to begin a new journey into the evolving world of today’s communication industries through personalized interaction with

 The graduate program in communication studies is directed to: